LightningJukeboxBot/LightningJukeboxBot/README.md

 - Getting the bot to nostr.
 This process is slowly underway, see: #npub1wqtq2k9cawq2hkwz474xdm6ef0drmdhn4fk59hpyuex5l0ewa9rsj9a4cz

 ## General info
- - Find the bot on Telegram as '[@Jukebox_Lightning_bot](https://t.me/Jukebox_Lightning_bot)'

 If you want to test out the functionality, there are a few options.
 Tune in via our [zap.stream](https://zap.stream/naddr1qqjrswfevvukxvrr95cx2vt9956xyepn94snxdfs95urwwryxe3x2wfjvscn2q3qeaz6dwsnvwkha5sn5puwwyxjgy26uusundrm684lg3vw4ma5c2jsxpqqqpmxwe2sz27) or [radio.noderunners.org](https://radio.noderunners.org/) and use their [unique web-interface](https://jukebox.lighting/jukebox/web/-1001672416970) to add music to the queue.

 You can even spin up your own Radio with our Jukebox Lightning Bot!
 When you do, you will get your own unique web-interface.
+For now, you must still chat with the bot via Telegram to accomplish this.
+You may find the bot on Telegram as '[@Jukebox_Lightning_bot](https://t.me/Jukebox_Lightning_bot)'
-For now, ask for help in the [Noderunners Radio Telegram](https://t.me/noderunnersradio) chat if you need it, or just come hangout and play us your favorite pieces of music.
-There is a bit more functionality available in Telegram right now than compared to the web-interface.
+If you need help, tag @noderunnersFM or @artdesignbySF in the [Noderunners Radio Telegram](https://t.me/noderunnersradio), or contact us via other channels.
+Of course you are welcome to just come hangout and play us your favorite tunes. **There is a bit more functionality available in Telegram right now than compared to the web-interface.**

 ## Ideas for new features
  - Super admin stats: interface for dedicated superadmins that can see stuff like the groups that are using the bot, sats in the bot etc.